lightningdevkit/lightningdevkit.org/docs/building-a-node-with-ldk/setting-up-a-peer-manager.md

 # Setting up a PeerManager

-The Peer Manager is responsible for managing a set of peer connections and data associated with those peers.
+The `PeerManager` is responsible for managing a set of peer connections and data associated with those peers.

 ## Adding a `PeerManager`